Skip Hire Tips and Information

 Please don't be tempted to try and hide forbidden items in the middle of your skip as we sort through all the waste we receive at our Sussex waste recycling centre in order to recycle as much as we can (currently over 90% of everything we accept).
 If you have hazardous waste that you'd like to dispose of, the best thing to do is to check with your local council (either by phone, email or via their website) to find out if it can be accepted at your local refuse tip.
-In most cases this isn't a problem as virtually all types of hazardous waste can be accepted by most councils, who have specialised facilities and are equipped to dispose of it in the correct way.
+In most cases this isn't a problem as virtually all types of hazardous waste can be accepted by most councils, who have specialised facilities and are equipped to dispose of it/them in the correct way.

-Regardless of whether your skip is on your own land or on the road, it's always a good idea to make sure that other people aren't throwing their own unwanted waste in it as well.
+Also, regardless of whether your skip is on your own land or on the road, it's always a good idea to make sure that other people aren't throwing their own unwanted waste in it as well.
 Bear in mind that you are responsible for the contents of the skip when it is collected so any hazardous restricted items found in it will be your responsibility.

 How do I keep the cost down?

-Another useful tip is to make sure that the skip is not filled with large amounts of empty space.
+With this in mind, another useful tip is to make sure that the skip is not filled with large amounts of empty space.
 This may sound obvious but we do get lots of big, bulky items that could take up much less space if broken down into smaller parts.
 A good example of this would be a wardrobe that is completely empty but would easily take 10 times less space if the time had been taken to break it up and flatten it first.